‘Photography is not a sport. It has no rules. Everything must be dared and tried.’

 As I have noted here before, quoting others isn’t, and shouldn’t be, presented to prove a point but rather as a catalyst for deeper thought and questioning.

 Today, I still put limitations on what I do but I generally consider these important parts of the process and specific to the project at hand.
-When they get in the way or prevent me from going where I want to go, then I reevaluate whether they are truly relevant to the work or arbitrary.
+When they get in the way or prevent me from going where I want to go, then I reevaluate whether they are truly relevant to the work or are just arbitrary.
 In such cases, I am most likely going to break through the limitation, create the work and worry about how it fits, or doesn’t, later—it might spawn a new “What If” if done or be lost if abandoned.

 The point, really, is that we should always be questioning why we do things the way we do.
 Our standards and practices have a bearing on who we are as photographers but they also can hold us back from reaching our potential especially when they are arbitrary or applied arbitrarily.